kagiko/vaultwarden-wiki/Enabling-WebSocket-notifications.md

   vaultwarden/server:latest
 ```

 Note: Port 3012 is only required when using an old reverse proxy configuration.
-From version 1.29.0, vaultwarden support WebSocket notifications through port 80.
+From version 1.29.0, vaultwarden supports WebSocket notifications through port 80.

 ## Test the WebSockets connection